BoBkiNN/imgui-mc/README.md

 - Stop mouse input to imgui while in game
 - Wiki
-- Prevent mouse input to game if imgui window is above
 - Ability to prevent window from moving/scaling outside screen and outside minecraft window.
 - Fix wrong renderer of minecraft when window is docked